Troy Hunt

 Troy Adam Hunt is an Australian web security consultant known for public education and outreach on security topics.
-He created Have I Been Pwned?, a data breach search website that allows users to see if their personal information has been compromised.
+He created and operates Have I Been Pwned?, a data breach search website that allows users to see if their personal information has been compromised.
 He has also authored several popular security-related courses on Pluralsight, and regularly presents keynotes and workshops on security topics.
 He created ASafaWeb, a tool that formerly performed automated security analysis on ASP.NET websites.

 Data breaches

 As part of his work administering the Have I Been Pwned?
 (HIBP) website, Hunt has been involved in the publication of 644 data breaches as of 6 January 2023, and journalists cite him as a cybersecurity expert and data-breach expert.